 The information you digest affects your mental health.
 Limit your exposure to stress-inducing stimuli.
 Consider carefully what you expose yourself to.

 You could also try an app.
-The Calm app aims to help you: ‘sleep more, stress less and live better’, which has got to be useful when you’re preparing for a big test like the UCAT.
+The Calm app aims to help you ‘sleep more, stress less and live better’.
+That's got to be useful when you’re preparing for a big test like the UCAT.